norvig/paip-lisp/docs/chapter10.md

 First, we test for deleted entries with an `eq` comparison to a distinguished marker, the string `trie-deleted`.
 No other object will be `eq` to this string except `trie-deleted` itself, so this is a good test.
 We also use a distinguished marker, the string "." to mark cons cells.
-Components are implicitly compared against this marker with an `eql` test by the `associn follow - arc`.
+Components are implicitly compared against this marker with an `eql` test by the `assoc` in `follow-arc`.
 Maintaining the identity of this string is crucial; if, for example, you recompiled the definition of `find-trie` (without changing the definition at all), then you could no longer find keys that were indexed in an existing trie, because the ".
 " used by `find-trie` would be a different one from the ".
 " in the existing trie.